Table of Contents

 First, the one who was coming.

-Back in 1970, there was a dispute between certain record labels and Australian commercial radio stations which meant that certain records were banned from airplay.
+Back in 1970, there was a dispute between certain record labels and Australian commercial radio stations which meant that some records were banned from airplay.
 So, for about five months, we got cover versions of some singles, including the Beatles’ Long and Winding Road, which us Aussies heard sung by an unknown English singer called Day Costello.
 Costello’s take on the song was in our charts for 21 weeks and went to number 3.

 Costello’s real name was Ross MacManus, who took the pseudonym from his grandmother’s maiden name.